 While the District budgets each fiscal year for a zero net increase, the General Manager works to minimize costs.
-Revenue for the fiscal year ended June 30, 2019, was \$33k higher than anticipated due to additional Property Tax revenue.
+Revenue for the fiscal year ended June 30, 2021, was almost \$121k higher than anticipated due to additional Property Tax revenue and investment revenue with Stifel.